 The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges are recognised in the cash flow hedging reserve in equity.
 The ineffective part of any gain or loss is recognised immediately in the consolidated income statement as trading revenue/loss.
 Amounts accumulated in equity are transferred to the consolidated income statement in the periods in which the hedged item affects profit or loss.
 However, when the forecast transaction that is hedged results in the recognition of a non-financial asset or a non-financial liability, the cumulative gains or losses previously deferred in equity are transferred from equity and included in the initial measurement of the cost of the asset or liability.
-When a hedging instrument expires or is sold, or when a hedge no longer meets the criteria for hedge accounting, the cumulative gains or losses recognised, in the case of a non-financial asset or a non-financial isother comprehensive income remain in equity until the forecast transaction affects the consolidated income statement.
-If the forecast transaction is no longer expected to occur, the cumulative gains or losses recognised in other comprehensive income are immediately transferred to the consolidated income statement.
-If the forecast transaction is no longer expected to he consolidated income statement as transaction is recognised in other comprehensive income are immediately transferred to the consolidated income statement.
+When a hedging instrument expires or is sold, or when a hedge no longer meets the criteria for hedge accounting, the cumulative gains or losses recognised in other comprehensive income remain in equity until the forecast transaction is recognised, in the case of a non-financial asset or a non-financial liability, or until the forecast transaction affects the consolidated income statement.
+If the forecast transaction is no longer expected to occur, the cumulative gains or losses recognised in other comprehensive income are immediately transferred to the consolidated income statement and classified as trading revenue/loss.